 Advantages.
 When you have someone on site, it can be easier to hand over tasks on an ad hoc basis, as they come up or as you think of them.
 You can show someone on site how you need a task done, step-by-step.
 Assistants who work in your space using your equipment are often cheaper by the hour than virtual assistants.
 When using an assistant for the first time, it can be easier to become comfortable with the idea when your assistant is near you.

 Disadvantages.
 You may find it difficult to locate someone reliable who is willing to work for you only a few hours per week.
 In a rural area, travel time can be a problem, and in an urban area, your assistant may be hesitant to pay parking or transit costs for a short shift.
-You have to provide space for your assistant to work, and perhaps share your computer.
+You have to provide space for your assistant to work, and perhaps share a computer.
 Also, you may not be able to legally pay an on-site assistant as an independent contractor, depending on your working arrangement and the assistant’s employment status elsewhere.

 Q. Should I hire a professional?